 - And as largely suspected by any fan of the series, the sales of the former so far were barely over 1/10th of the latter.

 - Probably as much because the CG version, while having gorgeous effects, left all the characters sitting in the Uncanny Valley.

 - DJMAX Portable 2 has six unlockables that must be obtained by winning multiplayer matches.
 Barring that, you can play lots of songs (360 at the least for one of these six, and 2,284 at the most for another).
 Yet more unlockables can be obtained either in Link Disc mode (which requires you to have a copy of the original DJMAX Portable); many of which can't be unlocked in any other ways!

 - The now-defunct company Smilesoft is probably the KING of this trope: All of their monster-collection RPGs had two versions.
-The Telefang series came in Speed and Power versions, each focusing on Mons with that attribute, Bugsite had Alpha and Beta versions (Though they're equally buggy hahaha) and the Dino Device games came in Dragon and Phoenix versions.
+The Telefang series came in Speed and Power versions, each focusing on Mons with that attribute, Bugsite had Alpha and Beta versions and the Dino Device games came in Dragon and Phoenix versions.

 - Vampire Savior (the third Darkstalkers game) was released for the Japanese arcades in three versions.